 One item to think about is whether or not to choose a package deal.
 Package vacations are all-in-one arrangements, where tour operators provide flights, connections and accommodation, all under one price.
 As a general rule, these trips can work out cheaper for seven, ten or 14-day breaks to traditional holiday destinations.
 However, if you want to go away for a longer time or to a more unusual destination, planning your own trip may be less expensive.

 Then there’s the issue of when to book.
 In many cases, it makes sense to hold out for last minute bargains available online.
-If it’s more important for you to snag a great price and you are not as choosy about the destination, last-minute bookings or on-line discounted travel coupons from Chameleon John can be a great cost saver.
+If it’s more important for you to snag a great price and you are not as choosy about the destination, last-minute bookings or on-line discounted travel coupons can be a great cost saver.

 Travelers with flexible schedules are in luck because some of the best offers appear close to the departure date.
 That’s because some travel firms have already chartered planes and reserved rooms and if they can’t fill them they lose money.
 As the departure date approaches there is more pressure on them to cut fares.